WE SHIP TO THE UK AND EUROPE!

 During the current Pandemic, business have been compelled to have a COVID 19 Policy, a risk assessment, method statements and evidence they are operating safely.

-Ness has written a Guide to Risk Management and Risk Assessments for UK Sleepover Professionals.
+We have written a Guide to Risk Management and Risk Assessments for UK Sleepover Professionals.
 You can get your copy here.

 A professional business owner will have as a minimum a booking form and some form of terms and conditions that should be read and signed by the customer.
 It is the foundation of your business and sets out the expectations you have of your customer and they have of you.
 It is good to have something to refer back to in writing when things don’t go to plan.
 It also shows your customer you are professional and care about them and your business.